-"gross income", in relation to any year or period of assessment, means- the case of any resident, the total amount, in cash or otherwise, received by or crued to or in favour of such resident; or oth the case of any person other than a resident, the total amount, in cash or erwise, received by or accrued to or in favour of such person from a source hin or deemed to be within the Republic, during such year or period of assessment, excluding receipts or accruals of a capital nature, but including, without in any way limiting the scope of this definition, such amounts (whether of a capital nature or not) so received or accrued as are described hereunder, namely- rendere nount, including any voluntary award, received or accrued in respect of services ed or to be rendered or any amount (other than an amount referred to in 8 (1)) received or accrued in respect of or by virtue of any employment or the g of any office: Provided that- e provisions of this paragraph shall not apply in respect of any benefit or vantage in respect of which the provisions of paragraph ( i ) apply; of s of t y amount received by or accrued to or for the benefit of any person in respect services rendered or to be rendered by any other person shall for the purposes this definition be deemed to have been received by or to have accrued to the d other person; (iii) to ( (vi) inclusive
+- (i) in the case of any resident, the total amount, in cash or otherwise, received by or accrued to or in favour of such resident; or - (ii) in the case of any person other than a resident, the total amount, in cash or otherwise, received by or accrued to or in favour of such person from a source within the Republic,

+- (a) ..... - (b) ..... - (c) any amount, including any voluntary award, received or accrued in respect of services rendered or to be rendered or any amount (other than an amount referred to in section 8(1)) received or accrued in respect of any employment or the holding of any office: Provided that- - (i) the provisions of this paragraph shall not apply in respect of any benefit or advantage in respect of which the provisions of paragraph (i) apply; - (ii) any amount received by or accrued to or for the benefit of any person in respect of services rendered or to be rendered by any other person shall for the purposes of this definition be deemed to have been received by or to have accrued to the said other person; - (iii) to (vi) inclusive .....